 Carve Your Own Path!

-The digital version of the RVT Month Kits for 2019 will be made available later in September.
-The e-kit contains pdfs of all print materials, as well as computer backgrounds and profile and cover photos for Facebook and Twitter.
+The digital version of the RVT Month Kits for 2019 is available on RVTTC's RVT Month page.
+The e-kit contains pdfs of all print materials, as well as images and logos to be shared on Facebook, Instagram and Twitter.

 Spread the word on social media!

 When discussing RVT Month on social media, use the following hashtags so that the RVT provincial associations can easily share your posts and tweets: